-Gunstock’s ZipTour cost$1.5 million and quickly earning top accolades when it opened 2012 as the longest zip line tour on the Continental U.S. Gunstock’s zip covers a 1.5 mile total span descending the full 1,404’ vertical of the NH ski area.
+Gunstock’s ZipTour cost $1.5 million and quickly earned top accolades when it opened 2012 as the longest zip line tour on the Continental U.S. Gunstock’s zip covers a 1.5 mile total span descending the full 1,404’ vertical of the NH ski area.
 The ZipTour starts at Gunstock’s highly scenic summit, connecting to Pistol Peak, then plummeting to the base in just three segments.
 Compare that to Bretton Woods canopy tour which descends the mountain in 10 separate zips and Attitash’s Zip Tour is 5,000 in length from Bear Peak to the base.

 Gunstock’s zippy experience starts with signing your life away, suiting up in harness and backpack, and heading out to the bunny hill to ride the magic carpet and practice on two short segments where the Adventure Guide teaches you to use the trolley brake and accelerate system.
 Being able to control your own speed is one unique aspect of Gunstock’s ZipTour.
 You can take a slow scenic ride if you wish, stopping along the way down the tandem zip lines with your friend beside, or you can make it a race, tuck your feet up cannonball style and pull the trolley brake open wide to fly as fast as you can (that was my approach, more on that and reaching speeds of 65mph, in a minute).
 After orientation, you are clear for lift off, riding the Panorama Quad chairlift to Gunstock’s 2,300’ summit, in your helmet (provided or bring your own), and hiking boots or sneakers – instead of ski boots and skis this time.